iankoulski/do-htop/README.md

 # Details

-This project comes is configured with defaults which work in most cases.
+This project is configured with defaults which work in most cases.
 To change the default settings, execute `./config.sh` or just edit the `.env` file.
 One of the settings in the project is the target orchestrator `TO`.
 This setting configures the container to run locally using docker, or on a kubernetes cluster, using kubectl.
 Switching to a different orchestrator is as simple as configuring the `TO` setting.

 The project contains the following scripts: